 How to Apply

-> The National Certification Examination for School Nurses is offered twice a year, with two-week windows scheduled for each examination period.
+The National Certification Examination for School Nurses is offered periodically.
 The exam is given in a computer-based format at testing centers across the United States.

-> Eligible candidates must
+Eligible candidates must

 - Submit a copy of their license as a registered nurse (RN) in one of the United States.